-As I’m doing the above, I make a note of issues to highlight or investigate later.
-They’re URLs we’d prefer to be crawled less but mostly not at all, or to be fixed (e.g. 404s that should return 200 OK).
+As I’m doing the above, I make note of issues to highlight or investigate later.
+E.g. of URLs we’d prefer to be crawled less but mostly not at all, or to be fixed (e.g. 404s that should return 200 OK).

 On an Overview tab of our log file analysis Excel template, formulas populate pie charts summarising crawl budget waste:

-The visuals always help get our points across to busy clients and are much easier than looking at rows of data.
+The visuals help get our points across to clients and are much easier than looking at rows of data.

-The organic traffic data we crawled with Screaming Frog SEO Spider can be taken into account when prioritising.
-E.g. Big gains often come from improving pages/content that receive lots of traffic.
+Consider the organic traffic data we crawled with Screaming Frog SEO Spider when prioritising.
+E.g. big gains often come from improving pages/content that receive lots of traffic.
 Is a page that receives lots of organic traffic not crawled often?
-Maybe it’s hidden deep in the website’s structure, and could receive more traffic if it was more prominent.
-Related product/post links can help with this.
+Maybe it’s hidden deep in the website’s structure, and would receive more traffic if it was more prominent.
+Related product/post links can help.